rainbowkappamc/jackboxbeta64/README.md

 - Spongebob in Tattoos Minigame
 - ?
 Cups in Chalices
 - New lobby character variants
-- 4 new characters to play as
+- New TMP2 and Joke Boat characters to play as
 - New lobby screens for Christmas and Beta64 context
 - JJDB210 and Beta64 hats and other new gifts in "Gifts Minigame"
 - New End-Credits Changes (New Outro Image)